Students must meet the following criteria in order to opt-in to the program:

 All of the laptops that are provided through the ACI Program are covered for 4 years of manufacturer defects, as well as 4 years of accidental protection.
 This covers any accidental spill, drops, and structural failures incurred under normal operating conditions or handling.

-What is NOT covered is any cosmetic damage, fire, or damage due to negligence or inappropriate use.
+What is NOT covered is any cosmetic damage (such as scratches and dents), damage due to fire, or damage due to negligence or inappropriate use.

 • The Type Cover Keyboard and the stylus pen for the MS Surface Pro have a 1 year limited warranty and are not covered under the accidental damage protection.

-• Batteries on all models have a limited one year warranty, and are not covered under the accidental damage protection.
+• Batteries on all models have a limited 1 year warranty, and are not covered under the accidental damage protection.

-• AC Adapters on all models have a 1 year limited warranty, and are not covered under the accidental damage protection.
+• AC Adapters on all models have a 1 year limited warranty for defects, and are not covered under the accidental damage protection if it has physical damage.

-• Type covers, batteries, ac adapters and the stylus pens are available to purchase at the on-site support centers on both the Queens and Staten Island Campus, as well as the Apple Store and Microsoft Store.
+• Type covers, batteries, ac adapters and the stylus pens are available to purchase at the campus book store, as well as the Microsoft Store and Apple Store.

-• Repairs not covered under Insurance: Cosmetic damage, damage due to fire, negligence or inappropriate use.
-If the laptop is in need of any repairs due to the items listed above, you will be responsible for the cost of the repair.
+• Repairs NOT covered under Insurance: Cosmetic damage, damage due to fire, negligence or inappropriate use.
+If the laptop is in need of any repairs due to the items listed above, you will be responsible for the full cost of the repair.

-• When deemed necessary, students are only eligible for two replacements throughout the course of the entire program.
+• When deemed necessary, students are only eligible for two replacements throughout the course of the entire program prior to graduating with a bachelor's degree.

 Software that came on the ACI laptops are supported, and can be reinstalled at one of the on-campus support centers.
-However, we do not provide data recovery.
-Students are responsible to back up their own data on a consistent basis.
+However, we do not provide data recovery, or specialized software installation.
+Users are responsible to back up their own data on a consistent basis.
 See below for backing up your data specific to the laptop model:

 Backup Your Data